Private Walter Lennox Andrews

 Their father, William Henry Andrews died in early 1896 (GRO ref Newton Abbot, 1896, Jan – Mar, vol 5b, p 86).

-In 1901 their mother, Maria Andrews, was a patient in Dawlish Cottage Hospital and her occupation was shown as laundress.
-The children were in the care of Bessie Florence, now 18, at 24 Chapel Street.
+In 1901 their mother, Maria Andrews, was working as a laundress at Dawlish Cottage Hospital and the children were in the care of their sister Bessie Florence, now 18, at 24 Chapel Street.
 Bessie was a general domestic worker and Archibald, 14, was a baker of bread.
 The younger children, Walter, Lily, Olive and Ethelwyn were still at school.

 Walter Andrews became a labourer in the Engineering Dept, Dawlish station.
 His photo appears in the GWR staff magazine 1918/06/92 and photo in 1918/12/182.
 He is recorded in the GWR Roll of Honour War Memorial.